Name, registered office, duration

 All shares are fully paid up.

-Subscription rights, payment under subscribed rights
+Subscription rights

 Each shareholder is entitled to the portion of any newly issued shares that corresponds to the shareholder’s existing participation.
 The resolution of the General Meeting on the increase of the share capital may exclude the subscription right in compliance with Article 652b Swiss Code of Obligations (SCO) for important reasons only.

-Conditional share capital (within the Capital Band)
+Conditional share capital (within the Capital Range)

-Within the capital band pursuant to Art.
+When issuing option or conversion rights, the Board of Directors may, in the context of Art.
 2 para.
-6 of these Articles of Association, the share capital of the Company is increased through the issuance of a maximum of 7,686,752 fully paid-up registered shares with a nominal value of CHF 0.01 each, representing a maximum nominal value of CHF 76,867.52, by exercising option or conversion rights, which were granted on a stand-alone basis or in connection with bonds or other debt financing instruments by the Company or one of its subsidiaries.
-The exercise of option and conversion rights and the waiver of such rights may be made in writing, electronically or in any other form.
-The pre-emptive right of shareholders is excluded.
-Placement of the option or conversion rights may be effected by one or more banks, which subscribe to these rights on a fiduciary basis.
-Within the framework of Art.
-2 para.
-6 of these Articles of Association, the Board of Directors may, when issuing option or conversion rights, limit or revoke the advance subscription right of shareholders, if such option or conversion rights are used for the acquisition, or the financing of an acquisition, of enterprises, parts of enterprises or participations.
-In this case, the structure, duration and, if need be, the amount of the bond or other debt financing instrument, as well as the conditions of the option or conversion rights must be fixed by the Board of Directors in accordance with market conditions at the time of issuance, provided that conversion rights and option rights may be exercisable for a maximum period of ten years only.
+6 of these Articles of Association, restrict or revoke the advance subscription right of the shareholders, if such option or conversion rights are used for the acquisition, or the financing of an acquisition, of enterprises, parts of enterprises or participations.
+In this case, the structure, duration, and, if need be, amount of the bond or other debt financing instrument, as well as the conditions of the option or conversion rights must be fixed by the Board of Directors in accordance with market conditions at the time of issuance, provided that conversion rights and option rights may be exercisable for a maximum period of ten years only.

-Capital Band
+Capital Range

-The Company has a capital band between CHF 1,527,925.41 (lower limit) and CHF 1,681,660.45 (upper limit).
-Within the capital band, the Board of Directors is authorized, until March 28, 2028 or until the earlier expiration of the capital band, to increase or decrease the share capital once or several times and in any amounts.
-The capital increase or reduction may be effected by the issuance of up to 7,686,752 fully paid-up registered shares with a nominal value of CHF 0.01 each or by cancelling up to 7,686,752 registered shares with a nominal value of CHF 0.01 each or by increasing or reducing the nominal value of the existing registered shares within the capital band.
-In the event of a capital increase, the Board of Directors shall determine the number of shares, the issue price, the type of contributions, the time of issuance, the conditions for exercising subscription rights and the start of dividend entitlement.
-In this context, the Board of Directors may issue new shares by 4/21 Articles of Association Sika AG means of a firm underwriting by a bank or another third party and a subsequent offer to the existing shareholders.
+In the event of a capital increase, the Board of Directors shall determine the number of shares, the issue price, the type of contributions, the time of issue, the conditions for exercising subscription rights and the start of dividend entitlement.
+The Board of Directors may issue new shares by means of a firm underwriting by a bank or other third party and a subsequent offer to the existing shareholders.
 The Board of Directors is authorized to restrict or exclude trading in subscription rights.
-The Board of Directors may allow subscription rights that are not exercised to lapse or place them or the shares for which subscription rights are granted but not exercised at marketconditions or otherwise use them in the interest of the Company.
-The Board of Directors is authorized to exclude or limit the shareholders' subscription rights in respect of the shares to be issued under this Art.
-2 para.
-6 and to allocate them to individual shareholders, third parties, the Company or Group companies, in particular:
+The Board of Directors may allow subscription rights that have not been exercised to lapse or place them or the shares for which subscription rights have been granted but not exercised at market conditions or otherwise use them in the interest of the Company.

-1. if the issue price of the new shares is determined taking into account the market price; or
+- if the issue price of the new shares is determined taking into account the market price; or

-2. for the acquisition of companies, parts of companies or participations or for the financing or refinancing of such transactions or the financing of new investment projects of the Company or its Group companies, including the acquisition of products, intellectual property rights or licenses; or
+- for the acquisition of companies, parts of companies or participations or for the financing or refinancing of such transactions or the financing of new investment projects of the Company or its Group companies, including the acquisition of products, intellectual property rights or licenses; or

-3. for the purpose of expanding the shareholder base in certain geographic financial or investor markets, for the participation of strategic partners; or
+- for the purpose of expanding the shareholder base in certain geographic financial or investor markets, for the participation of strategic partners; or

 Recognition of the articles of association